Henri Matisse

 -

 In traditional Western painting, color primarily served to reproduce light and shadow.
-However, Matisse used red freely as red, treated blue as spirituality, and liberated yellow as vitality.
+However, Matisse freely used red as red, treated blue as spirituality, and liberated yellow as vitality.

 Matisse and Picasso